Isaiah 35: Verse 10

 The theme of "sorrow and sighing" can be linked to the elaboration in Isaiah 65.

 Uses

 Music

 The Catholic theologian Friedrich Dörr based an Advent song, "Kündet allen in der Not", on verses from this chapter.

-The King James Version of verses 5–6 from this chapter are cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).
+Verses 5–6 of the King James Version of this chapter are cited as texts in the English-language oratorio "Messiah" by George Frideric Handel (HWV 56).